MeeGz/Robusta-Salaries-Payday-Reminder/readme.md

 ## APIs ##
-There is file Robusta-Salary-Reminder.postman_collection.json which conains examples for all APIs installed in this app
+There is file Robusta-Salary-Reminder.postman_collection.json which conains examples for all APIs installed in this app.<br>
+For responses, You will get the standard codes like (200 - 400 - 401 - 403 - 404) amd messages if needed

 ### Auth ###
 #### Login ####